 Some things you especially want to think about include:

-Heat: If the temperature will be over about 90F, you want to think carefully about heat illnesses (heat exhaustion, heat stroke) and sun burn.
+If the temperature will be over about 80F, you want to think carefully about heat illnesses (heat exhaustion, heat stroke) and sun burn.
 If you’re going to be outside for more than a handful of minutes, you should plan to make sure you have plenty of water, and that people can sit/rest in the shade if they need to.
-Young children or people taking some medications can also be especially sensitive to heat.
+Young children or people taking some medications can also be especially sensitive to heat or sun.

 Cold can also be quite dangerous very quickly.
 While extreme cold is obviously a problem, the most common time to have problems with hypothermia is if the temperature is in the 40s to low 60s (F) and drizzly/damp.
 An extended ritual outdoors in this weather can be quite risky for people who don’t dress for the weather or who are sensitive to cold.